awesome-schedule/plannable/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/awesome-schedule/Awesome-SchedulAR.svg?branch=master)](https://travis-ci.org/awesome-schedule/)

 A website which helps UVa students to schedule their classes more efficiently.
-Get your class selection done with the searching field and customize them with filters.
-(After you click the "+" button, the course you selected will be added to the section below automatically.
-Delete your input from Course Title to view the change.)
-Once finalize your class selection, hit "Generate" button and get all the possible schedules satisfying to your requirements.
+Get your class selection done with the searching field and customize them with filters and sorting options.
+Once you've finalized your class selection, hit "Generate" button and get all the possible schedules satisfying to your requirements.

 ## Demo